the-teachingRSE-project/competencies/competencies.md

 <!-- Project management -->
 \skillsection{PM}

-The RSE should have knowledge about project management.
-At some institutes, it follows the practices of the local research groups, but it is useful if an RSE knows its place in a \gls{PM} scheme, or can bring in new ideas for improvement.
+The RSE should have knowledge of project management processes.
+At some institutes, project management tools and approaches differ between individual research groups, but it is useful if an RSE understands general structures of a \gls{PM} scheme, or can bring in new ideas for improvement.
 Project management in research software engineering poses specific challenges (see \gls{USERS}) that might require the capacity to flexibly adapt to changing conditions and deviate from common project management methods.
 Additionally, the RSE should know that SE offers various methods and approaches